 The process is similar to that as described above.
 An 'In Year Casual Admissions Form' (IYCAF) must be completed and oversubscription criteria remain the same.
-At Northbourne we have mixed age classes, which allow us some flexibility.
-However, in principle we believe that children should be educated within their age appropriate class.
 Please see statement from the Deal Learning Alliance for In Year Casual Admissions.

 Statement from Deal Learning Alliance criteria for admission out of year group